osmandapp/web/main/blog/2019-07-11-android-3-40/index.md

 ## 'Turn Screen On' option

 At this release, we returned 'Turn Screen On' option.
 Now, this feature doesn't ask any permissions for correctly working.
 You can use it to save phone energy consumption.
-You should go to <i>General menu-> Settings-> Navigation settings</i>, choose a profile for setting the time for which the screen will turn on and use proximity sensor.
+You should go to *General menu-> Settings-> Navigation settings*, choose a profile for setting the time for which the screen will turn on and use proximity sensor.
 Proximity sensor is a very useful feature during a long trip.
 You should wave your hand over the top of the screen to turn on the screen while navigating.